Casey Ann Fitzsimmons director, Adirondack Youth Strings

 Kate Bulluck director, Adirondack Youth Mezzo

-Kate Jarrard Bulluck is a Music Education graduate of the Crane School of Music in Potsdam, New York.
-She has taught general music in the Plattsburgh City School District, High School Band and Jazz Band in the Saranac Central School District, and currently teaches String Orchestra in the Plattsburgh City School District.
-Mrs. Bulluck played bassoon in the Adirondack Youth Orchestra for seven years, and this is her fourth year conducting the Adirondack Youth Winds.
-She has also performed with the Champlain Valley Oratorio Society, Northern Symphonic Winds, and the Woodland Winds Quintet, which she co-founded.
+Kate (Jarrard) Bulluck graduated from the Crane School of Music in Potsdam, New York, with her Bachelors and Masters Degrees in Music Education.
+She has taught High School Band and Jazz Band in the Saranac Central School District, and has been the District String Orchestra teacher in the Plattsburgh City Schools since 2006.
+Kate has been an active member of the Adirondack Youth Orchestra Association since 1997, playing bassoon in the Adirondack Youth Orchestra for seven years, conducting the Adirondack Youth Winds from 2004 until taking on the new Adirondack Youth Mezzo in 2011, and serving on the Adirondack Youth Orchestra Association Board for several years.
+Kate has also performed with the Champlain Valley Oratorio Society, Champlain Valley Voices, Northern Symphonic Winds, Adirondack Wind Ensemble, Woodland Winds Quintet, which she co-founded, SUNY Plattsburgh Sinfonia and Symphonic Band, and numerous other ensembles and pit orchestras on woodwind and string instruments.

 Todd W. Pray conductor, Adirondack Youth Orchestra